william10000/traditional-chinese-study/README.md

 The vocabulary grid at the bottom shows all characters in the selected lesson.
 Click any character to jump directly to that flashcard.

+## Adding new words

+1. Add unprocessed files to the unprocessed directory
+2. Use coding agent to process the files and them to the app.
+See processing_instructions.md. gpt-5-codex has 100% accuracy in adding all relevant vocabulary words, but was often off by one in articulating how many words it added in each image

 ## 🏗️ Project Structure

 ```